Squirrel Products

 Veterinary Support

-For assistance finding squirrel-savvy vets, contact Exotic Nutrition directly.
+For assistance finding experts that have experience treating squirrles, search online for local licensed wildlife rehabilitators that can further assist you.
 Do not use your home address on vet intake forms in restricted states.

 Special Considerations

 Non-releasable (NR) squirrels may have physical or neurological impairments.
-A licensed wildlife rehabilitator is the best option in these situations to support long-term care for special needs squirrels, contact us for suggestions of rehabilitor you can call:
+A licensed wildlife rehabilitator is the best option in these situations to support long-term care for special needs squirrels.
+For medical help, search online to find a local licensed wildlife rehabilitator.

 -